nginxinc/nginx-azure-workshops/labs/lab7/readme.md

 1. Within Azure portal, open your resource group and then open your NGINX for Azure resource (nginx4a).
 From the left pane click on `NGINX Configuration`.
 This should open the configuration editor section.
 Open `nginx.conf` file.
     ![NGINX Config](media/nginx_conf_editor.png)

-2. Add below default basic log format inside the `http` block within the `nginx.conf` file as shown in screenshot.
+1. Add below default basic log format inside the `http` block within the `nginx.conf` file as shown in the below screenshot.
 Click on `Submit` to save the config file.

     ```nginx
     log_format main '$remote_addr - $remote_user [$time_local] "$request" '